 Heading Cross-Country Toward Echo Lake

 You can hike cross-country to explore the basin.
 The actual trail fades as it runs east toward Echo Lake, which lies below Boulder Peak.
-Do not attempt to visit this lake: It’s privately owned, and the owner is notoriously cranky and very hostile to visitors.
+Do not attempt to visit this lake: It’s privately owned, and the owner is hostile to visitors.

 Climbing Tri County Peak: Where Shasta, Trinity, and Siskiyou Counties Meet